2ndLetter/IaC-ftw/README.md

 Steps/Scripts: [Run from each directory]
 1. [1-prep.sh] Install dependencies if required (local workstation)
-2. [2-s3-bucket-build.sh] Create s3 bucket for build remote state storage
+2. [2-s3-bucket-build.sh] Create s3 bucket for remote state storage [build workspace]
 3. [3-keypair.sh][option] Create keypair for ec2 instances (enter the name of the keypair you want as an option)
 4. [4-build.sh][new_bucket] Build environment (use "./3-build.sh new_bucket" when creating the s3 bucket)
-5. [5-bake.sh] Bake AMI (Install python3.6+, Python script for IP address, do puppet configs with bash <-----------, Puppet configs)
+5. [5-bake.sh] Bake AMI (Install python3.6+, Python script for IP address, Puppet configs) <-----------
-6. [6-s3-bucket-app.sh] Create s3 bucket for app remote state storage
+6. [6-s3-bucket-app.sh] Create s3 bucket for remote state storage
 7. [7-deploy.sh] Deploy Application (userdata write/read to s3) <-----------

 Notes: